Samsung/tizen-docs/docs/application/native/guides/app-management/package-manager.md

     free(type);
 }
 ```
-2. Use the `package_manager_foreach_package_info()` function to retrieve all package information by invoking a callback for each retrieved package:
+2. Use the `package_manager_foreach_package_info()` function to retrieve all package information by invoking a callback function for each retrieved package:
 ```
 ret = package_manager_foreach_package_info(package_info_cb, NULL);
 if (ret != PACKAGE_MANAGER_ERROR_NONE)